Franz Klammer: Career

 At the end of the 1975 season, despite having won 8 of 9 downhills, he finished third for the overall World Cup title.
 The final event was a parallel slalom and Klammer lost in the first round.
 Italy's Gustav Thöni defeated Sweden's Ingemar Stenmark in the finals and won his fourth overall title in five years.
 Klammer finished fourth overall in 1976, third in 1977, and fifth in 1978.

 Klammer won the World Cup downhill title five times: 1975, 1976, 1977, 1978 and 1983 – twice more than the next best downhiller.
 In the 1975 season he won 8 of 9 World Cup downhill races, including his first of three consecutive victories (1975–77) on the prestigious Streif on the Hahnenkamm at Kitzbühel.
 He won a fourth in 1984, at the age of 30.

 After his fourth consecutive season title in downhill in 1978, he began a prolonged slump until the end of the 1981 season.
 He may have been affected by his brother's spinal cord injury in a downhill race, as well as a change of ski supplier (from Fischer to Kneissl).

 Unable to make the four-member Austrian downhill team for the 1980 Olympics, Klammer could not defend his Olympic title at the 1980 Winter Olympics in Lake Placid.
 Rather than retire, he worked long and hard at a comeback.
 Finally in December 1981, after another ski change from Kneissl to Blizzard, he won at Val-d'Isère.
 The following season he regained the World Cup Downhill title, his fifth, followed by the 1984 victory at Kitzbuehel, his fourth on the Hahnenkamm.
 At the 1984 Olympics in Sarajevo, (then Yugoslavia, now Bosnia), Klammer finished a disappointing tenth on a less-than-challenging course on Bjelašnica.

 At his peak (Wengen 1976 to Wengen 1977), Klammer won ten consecutive downhills, including the pressure-laden win at the 1976 Olympics.
 He won 8 of 9 during the 1975 season and also won 19 of 23, 20 of 26 and 21 of 29 downhills.
 His career total is 26 downhill wins: 25 World Cup and 1 Olympic.
 These achievements mark him as one of the greatest downhill racers ever: Karl Schranz achieved 20 wins over an extended career while Klammer won 19 in less than three seasons.

 In an interview with Austrian television in 2006, the 52-year-old Klammer was asked about his greatest achievement.
-He answered that although his gold medal at the Olympic Games in Innsbruck was generally regarded as his greatest career achievement, winning at Kitzbühel in 1984 meant something very special to him, considering he hadn't won there in seven years.
+He answered that although his gold medal at the Olympic Games in Innsbruck was generally regarded as his greatest career achievement, winning at Kitzbühel in 1984 meant something very special to him, considering that he had not won there for seven years.

 His final World Cup race was in March 1985 at Aspen, Colorado.
-He retired from international competition at age 31.Klammer finished with 26 World Cup victories, 45 podiums and 87 top ten finishes (71 downhill, 5 combined, 11 giant slalom).
+He retired from international competition at the age of 31.Klammer finished with 26 World Cup victories, 45 podiums and 87 top ten finishes (71 downhill, 5 combined, 11 giant slalom).